-Until recently I had not known that so-called "spice metals" are.
-Below you understand some very rare metallic elements, particularly for modern technologies, including key technologies and irreplaceable because of their special properties (still) are not indispensable.
-There are about 50 of these rare metal elements.
+Until recently I was unaware that it called.
+"Spice metals" are.
+This refers to some very seldom occurring metallic elements that are not irreplaceable particularly for modern technologies, including key technologies and because of their special properties (yet) to stay.
+There are over 50 of these rare metal elements.

-Each computer chip is now "seasoned" with up to 40 of these elements, a cellular phone with up to 25 of these fine metals such as Coltrane.
-Light-emitting diodes (LED lights) come without gallium or indium, depending on the color, nothing.
-Including flat, illuminated displays (displays), but also CIS solar cells require indium.
+Each computer chip is now "seasoned" with up to 40 of these elements, a radio telephone having up to 25 of these fine metals such.
+Coltran example.
+Diodes, (LED lights) come without gallium or indium, depending on the color, nothing.
+Also, flat panel displays, light displays (displays), but also CIS solar cells require indium.

-As raw materials experts, such as Armin Reller of the University of Augsburg , to emphasize some of these metals spice or just to threaten their recovery will be extremely expensive.
-Yet they are still subject to some sharp price fluctuations.
-In 2007, the prices of platinum and palladium at record levels, with palladium, however, was a production surplus - the prices promptly went back down.
+As commodity experts, z.
+B. Armin Reller of the University of Augsburg stress, threaten some of these metals seasoning to be scarce or their recovery extremely expensive.
+Nevertheless, they are still subject to some strong price fluctuations.
+So in 2007 increased the prices of platinum and palladium at a record level, with palladium, however, formed a production surplus - the prices went promptly back down.

-Platinum is known to be used for auto catalysts, however - if you wanted to equip all cars of this world so that there would be problems because the metal will become more and more complex needs.
-Ten tons of ore must be processed to extract by 1 ounce of platinum.
-Some of the platinum catalysts from being blown into the air and finally stored in our lungs, another part never gets into the recycling, but remains somewhere in old cars, only 30-40 percent of the catalysts are given to recycling companies.
+Platinum is known to be used for auto catalysts, however - if you wanted to equip all cars of this world so that there would be problems because the metal must be won more complex.
+So ten tons of ore must be processed to extract one ounce of platinum.
+A part of the platinum from the catalyst is blown into the air and disposed of in our lungs, another part never gets into the recycling, but remains somewhere in old cars, only 30-40 percent of the catalysts are given to recycling companies.

-Similarly unfortunate is the situation in terms of recycling for computers, technical toys, iPods, lamps, etc. Many old computer is brought about on huge dumps in third world countries, where there is no chance, its valuable to extract some cases toxic substances and recycle.
+Similarly unfortunate the situation in terms of recycling for computers, technical toys, iPods, lamps, etc. Many old computers end up about on huge stockpiles in third world countries, where not a possibility to extract their valuable, sometimes toxic substances and recycle.

-The spice metal indium (mobile phones, LCD screens, CIS solar cells) seems to be a problem case to develop the rich resources should supposedly only 5-10 years (see chart above pdf file).
+The spice metal indium (cell phones, LCD screens, CIS solar cells) appears to be developing a problem case, the resources are supposed to only last 5-10 years (see chart above pdf file).

-The mobile phone industry is growing unchecked and gets completely over the solar cell producers in a competitive situation for this commodity.
-The financially stronger of the two industries will probably ultimately decide the race, unless alternatives are found.
-Indium is used together with a "conductive metal," mined zinc, for which there is no such great use.
-Recently, surprising new Iidium deposit was discovered in the Erzgebirge!
+The mobile phone industry is growing completely unrestrained and gets over the solar cell producers in a competitive situation for this commodity.
+The financially stronger of the two industries is probably ultimately decide the race, unless alternatives are found.
+Indium is used together with a "conductive metal", zinc, degraded, for which it is not so great use.
+Recently, a new indium deposit was surprisingly discovered in the Ore Mountains!

-90% of all the rare metals are currently being supplied by China.
-Divide the remainder, Russia, Africa, Brazil and other countries, but to a much lesser extent.
+90% of all rare metals are currently being supplied by China.
+The rest is Russia, Africa, Brazil and other countries, but to a much lesser extent.

-Against this background it becomes clear why companies such as fluorescent Osram and Philips have outsourced their production to China.
-They would otherwise be the Chinese export tariffs mercy.
-(Against this background, it is particularly absurd that the most environmentally friendly resources do little bulb until 2012, banned throughout the EU.
-But they had the manufacturers can simply bring in too little return ...).
+Against this background it becomes clear why fluorescent companies such as Osram and Philips have outsourced their production to China.
+They would otherwise be at the mercy of the Chinese export duties.
+(In this context, it is particularly absurd that environmentally friendly, requiring little resources bulb is banned throughout the EU by 2012., But she had the producers simply can contribute too little return ...).

-The following is a brief list of some spice essential metals and their uses:
+The following is a short list of some important spice metals and their uses:

 Antimony

 Very rare, brittle semi-metal.
-Tasteful, including antimony is found in St. Andrew (Harz) and Bieber (Spessart).
-Industrial processes, however, is mainly stibnite, in Bolivia, Mexico and China, we dismantled.
-Antimony is important for a variety of alloys, for example in the manufacture of semiconductors.
-Antimony acts as a sheath means in gold mining.
+Tasteful antimony can be found among others in Sankt Andreas Berg (resin) and Bieber (Spessart).
+However, processed industrial mainly stibnite, we mined in Bolivia, Mexico and China.
+Antimony is important for a variety of alloys, such.
+For example in the manufacture of semiconductors.
+Antimony acts as a parting agent in gold mining.

 Gallium

-Extremely rare blue-white metal, has a very low melting point and does not oxidize easily, therefore finds it using a protective layer for optical mirror, as a liquid seal for apparatus, which get very hot, also for liquid crystal displays, computer monitors and flat TV screens
+Extremely rare blue-white metal; has a very low melting point and does not oxidize easily, therefore it is used protective layer for optical mirrors, as a liquid seal for appliances that heat up considerably, also for liquid crystal displays, computer monitors and flat TV screens

 Hafnium

 Is a non-toxic, highly corrosion-resistant transition metal.
-Is obtained in a very complicated process from zirconium, the main deposits are in Australia and South Africa, is used in computer chips and in nuclear control rods to control the chain reaction.
-Hafnium is often alloyed with metals such as niobium, tantalum, molybdenum, resulting in very stable, high-melting and heat-resistant materials.
-Hafnium is very expensive, used mainly for military technology, nuclear submarines.
+Is obtained in a very complicated process of zirconium; The main deposits are in Australia and South Africa, is used in computer chips and in nuclear control rods to control the chain reaction.
+Hafnium is often alloyed with metals such as niobium, tantalum, molybdenum, whereby particularly stable, refractory and refractory materials can be constructed.
+Hafnium is very expensive, especially for military equipment, used nuclear submarines.

 Indium

-Is a soft heavy metal, non-toxic, is one of the scarcest resources of this earth; is obtained from zinc ore (zinc = conductive metal for indium), the largest mines are in China, Canada and Peru, but there are also sites in Germany, in the Erzgebirge ( Freiberg, Marienberg).
-Indium has in many ways similar to gallium, it is also used as a conductor in liquid crystal displays (LCDs), touch screens, etc. used as well as an additive in gasoline and control rods in nuclear reactors, for soldering semiconductors for transistors, soldering of nonmetallic materials such as glass and and indium tin oxide ceramics as in solar cells.
-In addition, indium found in light emitting diodes (LEDs), photo-diodes and use.
-Indium has a low melting point, when coated glass with indium, it throws back the infrared radiation, thereby limits the passage of heat radiation.
-Therefore, indium for aircraft and building windows, furnace and refrigerator doors are used.
+Is a soft heavy metal, non-toxic, is one of the scarcest resources of this earth; is recovered from zinc ore (zinc = conductive metal for indium), the largest mining areas are in China, Canada and Peru; but there are also sites in Germany, the Erzgebirge (Freiberg, Marienberg).
+Indium has in many respects similar to gallium, it is also used as a conductor in liquid crystal displays (LCDs), touch screens as an additive in gasoline and control rods in nuclear reactors, for soldering semiconductors for transistors, soldering of non-metallic materials such as glass and etc. used as well as ceramics and as indium tin oxide in solar cells.
+In addition, indium find light emitting diodes (LED), laser diodes, photo and use.
+Indium has a very low melting point, when coating glass with indium, it throws back the infrared radiation, that restricts the passage of heat radiation.
+Therefore, indium for aircraft and building windows, furnace and refrigerator doors is used.
 A truly wide range of applications!

-The secondary production exceeded 800 tons in 2008 already the primary production (acquiring new), which shows that recycling is becoming more economical but can also be improved technically.
-Of indium has increased from 97 to 827 Dollar/2002 Dollar/2005.
+The secondary production exceeded 2008 with 800 tons already the primary production (acquiring new), which shows that recycling is increasingly economically but also can not be technically improved.
+The Indiumpreis increased from $ 97/2002 on $ 827/2005.
 Japan is leading the recovery of indium.
-At the moment, the price per kilo is about $ 700.
+At the moment, the price per kilo is $ 700.

 Iridium

-rare, brittle, extremely corrosion-resistant platinum metal, the second most dense metal at all, especially for important alloys.
+rare, brittle, extremely corrosion resistant platinum metal, the second densest metal at all, especially for alloys important.

 Palladium